hotg-ai/hello_rune/README.md

 ### iOS

-I you are creating a new app,
+If you are creating a new app, first run :
-First run
 ```console
 foo@bar:~$ flutter run
 ```